Zhenghongwei11/Artemisia-HCC-Ferroptosis/FIGURE_GENERATION_METADATA.md

 **Date:** 2024-12-06
 **Purpose:** To visualize the study design and workflow for the manuscript.

+Note: the date above records when the prompt text was drafted.
+The `plots/publication/figure1.jpeg` file included in this package may be regenerated later using the same prompt.

 ### Prompt Used:
 ```
 Please generate a publication-quality research flowchart for an SCI journal article.